There are many different types of gloves for stroke patients that can help restore fine motor skills.

 Some work better than others, and your PT/OT would agree!

-To help simplify things, we’ll discuss the 3 different types of gloves for stroke patients and their pros and cons.
+To help you find the best type of glove for you, we’ll discuss the 3 different types of restorative gloves for stroke patients.

 Let’s get started.

 The first type of glove is called a brace.

 A brace is beneficial for patients with clenched hands because it helps open your hand and keep it propped open.

 This helps prevent contractures, a condition where spastic muscles become extremely stiff and often painful.